Damocles-fr/PPJF/README.md

 	``` "\\share\\\_MEDIA\\" ``` depends of your NAS/drives configuration (see "more info" in Potplayer when it fail to launch the media from Jellyfin to identify your issue)
 - The .js userscript can be put in Jellyfin JavaScript Injector plugin instead, but every play buttons in Jellyfin Web won't work anywhere else without the .ps1 and Potplayer.
 - [Start and stop the Jellyfin server] and [WIP.JellyfinServiceAutomation] After each Jellyfin Server updates, go to Windows `services.msc` and set back **Jellyfin** **Startup type** **Manual**
-- If you use the Firefox extension ``` Dark Reader ``` , it breaks Jellyfin pictrures loading in browsers, desactivate it only for jellyfin : Go into Dark Reader settings while you have the Jellyfin page open (firefox menu bar), click to uncheck Jellyfin URL.
+- If you use the Firefox extension ``` Dark Reader ``` , it breaks Jellyfin pictures loading in browsers, desactivate it only for jellyfin : Go into Dark Reader settings while you have the Jellyfin page open (firefox menu bar), click to uncheck Jellyfin URL.

 ## Need Help?
 - Visit: [Jellyfin Forum Thread](https://forum.jellyfin.org/t-guide-jellyfin-with-potplayer) or **DM me** https://forum.jellyfin.org/u-damocles